-What is supraventricular tachycardia?
+What is supraventricular tachycardia (SVT)?

 Supraventricular tachycardia (SVT) means that from time to time your heart beats very fast for a reason other than exercise, high fever, or stress.
 For most people who have SVT, the heart still works normally to pump blood through the body.

 During an episode of SVT, the heart's electrical system doesn't work right, causing the heart to beat very fast.
 The heart beats at least 100 beats a minute and may reach 300 beats a minute.
-After treatment or on its own, the heart usually returns to a normal rate of 60 to 100 beats a minute.
+After treatment or on its own, the heart usually returns to a normal rate of about 60 to 100 beats a minute.

 SVT may start and end quickly, and you may not have symptoms.
 SVT becomes a problem when it happens often, lasts a long time, or causes symptoms.